Il Piacere: Topics

 The central theme is that of the decadent esthete.
 The novel is a central text of the Italian decadent literary movement, Decadentism.
 D'Annunzio was inspired by Huysmans's pioneering work À rebours, which also strongly influenced Oscar Wilde's novel The Picture of Dorian Gray.
 The esthete Andrea is a nobleman who loves only art, and who is dedicated to the veneration of a woman, Elena.
 Elena's chimerical nature, however, destroys the balance of the protagonist, and reveals her to be a kind of femme fatale.
 Sperelli's search for pleasure is doomed to remain unsatisfied, since he is unable to choose between two feminine archetypes represented, respectively, by Elena Muti (the femme fatale) and Maria Ferres (the pure woman), which cannot coexist in a single individual.
 The style of the novel is also of utmost importance: D'Annunzio adopts a unique brand of writing replete with courtly neologisms, frequently inflected with assonance and consonance.
 The work's insistence on a unique, pure language may account for its quasi- mannerist and baroque tones.

 Translations

 The first English version entitled The Child of Pleasure was translated by Georgina Harding, published in 1898.
-This translation has been republished by Tikhanov Library in 2024.

 A new unexpurgated English translation by Lara Gochin Raffaelli was published in 2013.